mattgraham/mattgraham.github.io/_posts/2018-06-22-Dive-StClairRiver.md

             <img src="/assets/images/jamesbeard.jpg" class="w-100 mv3" alt="">
           </div>
         </div>
-        <div class="mb3">These wrecks lie along the southeast edge of Port Huron, MI and are 'believed' to be the Lansing Shoal Lightship No. 055 and James Beard Ferry based on previous data however, unverified at this time.</div>
+        <div class="mb3 lh-copy dark-gray">These wrecks lie along the southeast edge of Port Huron, MI and are 'believed' to be the Lansing Shoal Lightship No. 055 and James Beard Ferry based on previous data however, unverified at this time.</div>

-        <div class="mb3">The current is swift as its the St. Clair River, however, these wrecks are easily accessible from the shore and have plenty of hand helds along the way.
+        <div class="mb3 lh-copy dark-gray">The current is swift as its the St. Clair River, however, these wrecks are easily accessible from the shore and have plenty of hand helds along the way.
 You will need to swim/climb back up river to exit because if you make it too far down river there is no place to exit the sea wall without a lengthy drift.
 Be sure to sail a dive flag out over the wrecks as there are plenty of fishing boats that visit this area.</div>

-        <div class="mb3">The <div class="dib b">Lansing Shoal Lightship No. 055</div> originally built in 1891 was 90' in length, 20' wide a depth of 9' and gross tonnage of 129.
+        <div class="mb3 lh-copy dark-gray">The <div class="dib b">Lansing Shoal Lightship No. 055</div> originally built in 1891 was 90' in length, 20' wide a depth of 9' and gross tonnage of 129.
 It was converted to tug in 1922 (96 x 21 x 11.75; 142 gross - 96 net) and abandoned in 1932 after a long career as a light ship. <a href="http://greatlakes.bgsu.edu/vessel/view/004281" target="_blank" class="link blue">Registry Info</a>
         </div>

-        <div class="mb2">The <div class="dib b">James Beard</div> was a 86-ton ferry (72'5" x 17'2" x 6'3"), built at Au Sable, Michigan in 1873 as the Wesley Hawkins was renamed in 1882 when she was rebuilt.
+        <div class="mb3 lh-copy dark-gray">The <div class="dib b">James Beard</div> was a 86-ton ferry (72'5" x 17'2" x 6'3"), built at Au Sable, Michigan in 1873 as the Wesley Hawkins was renamed in 1882 when she was rebuilt.
 For 40+ years, she worked as a ferry between Port Huron and Sarnia, but was abandoned in 1927.
 [Source: The Great Lakes Diving Guide by Cris Kohl]</div>
-        <div class="mv2"><a href="https://www.google.com/maps/place/42%C2%B057'40.2%22N+82%C2%B025'28.0%22W/@42.9610193,-82.4256982,446m/data=!3m1!1e3!4m5!3m4!1s0x0:0x0!8m2!3d42.9611667!4d-82.4244333" target="_blank">42.961167, -82.424433</a></div>
+        <div class="mv2 lh-copy gray"><a href="https://www.google.com/maps/place/42%C2%B057'40.2%22N+82%C2%B025'28.0%22W/@42.9610193,-82.4256982,446m/data=!3m1!1e3!4m5!3m4!1s0x0:0x0!8m2!3d42.9611667!4d-82.4244333" target="_blank">42.961167, -82.424433</a></div>
       </div>
     </li>
     <li class="bb b--light-gray pv2 flex lh-copy dark-gray">